Robber baron (industrialist)

-Robber baron is a derogatory term of social criticism originally applied to certain wealthy and powerful 19th-century American businessmen.
-The term appeared as early as the August 1870 issue of The Atlantic Monthly magazine.
-By the late 19th century, the term was typically applied to businessmen who purportedly used exploitative practices to amass their wealth.
-These practices included exerting control over natural resources, influencing high levels of government, paying subsistence wages, squashing competition by acquiring their competitors to create monopolies and raise prices, and schemes to sell stock at inflated prices to unsuspecting investors.
-The term combines the sense of criminal ("robber") and illegitimate aristocracy (a baron is an illegitimate role in a republic).
+Robber baron is a term first applied by 19th century muckrakers and others as social criticism to certain wealthy, powerful, and unethical 19th-century American businessmen.
+The term appeared in that use as early as the August 1870 issue of The Atlantic Monthly magazine.
+By the late 19th century, the term was typically applied to businessmen who used exploitative practices to amass their wealth.
+Those practices included unfettered consumption and destruction of natural resources, influencing high levels of government, wage slavery, squashing competition by acquiring their competitors, and to create monopolies and/or trusts that control the market.
+The term combines the sense of criminal ("robber") and illegitimate aristocracy (“baron”) in a republic.